 Robert Santos, Urban Institute

-The census is constitutionally mandated and an accurate census is key for vital funding for local infrastructure and services depends on an accurate census.
+The census is constitutionally mandated and foundational to our government.
+Political representation is apportioned based on the census.
+In addition, funding for local infrastructure and services depends on an accurate census.
 But questions of citizenship, lack of funding, and a leadership vacuum threaten to undercut the 2020 census.
-Attend this event and help get everyone in our community counted.

 Census and Privacy